derobins/hdf5/doc/getting-started-with-hdf5-development.md

 At the end of the function, the `FUNC_LEAVE` macro will return `ret_value`.

-### Trace macros

-These are automatically generated for public C library API calls by the `bin/trace` script, which scans the source code, looking for functions of the form `H5X(Y?)<whatever>()`, to which it will add or update the `H5TRACE` macros.

-`H5TRACE` macros are only added to public C library API calls.
-They are NOT added to the language wrappers, tools code, high-level library, etc.

-You should never have to modify an `H5TRACE` macro.
-Either point `bin/trace` at your source file or run `autogen.sh` (which runs `bin/trace` over the C files in `src`). `bin/trace` is a Perl script, so you'll need to have that available.

 ### Memory - `H5MM` and `H5FL`

 In the C library itself, we use `H5MM` and `H5FL` calls to allocate and free